orbs-network/single-nominator/README.md

 ## Mytonctrl settings

-Single nominator contract is compatible with Mytonctrl when set to usePool mode.
+Single nominator contract is compatible with Mytonctrl when set in usePool mode.
 The following steps should be taken:
 1. Copy the nominator .addr file (generated as described above) to `~/.local/share/mytoncore/pools/`.
 2. From Mytonctrl use:
    * `set usePool true`
    * `set stake 350000` to set the stake to 350,000.
 Make sure to change the stake to the desired amount.
 3. Make sure you have a validator wallet whose address match the VALIDATOR_ADDRESS that used when deploying the contract.
 You can use `scripts/ts/read-contract-state.ts` to read the owner and validator addresses.
-4. Copy all fif script located in this repository under `mytonctrl-scripts/` directory.
+4. Copy all fif script located in [mytonctrl-scripts](https://github.com/orbs-network/single-nominator/tree/main/mytonctrl-scripts) to the node under `~/.local/share/mytoncore/contracts/nominator-pool/func/`.
 Mytonctrl will need all the scripts in order for the validator node to operate smoothly.

 ## Owner only messages

-The nominator owner has 4 roles:
+The nominator owner has 4 roles.

 ### 1. withdraw
 Used to withdraw funds to the owner's wallet.
 To withdraw the funds the owner should send a message with a body that includes: opcode=0x1000 (32 bits), query_id (64 bits) and withdraw amount (stored as coin variable).
 The nominator contract will send the funds with BOUNCABLE flag and mode=64. <br/><br/>
-In case the owner is using a **hot wallet** (not recommended), the script located at scripts/ts/withdraw-deeplink.ts can be used to generate a deeplink to initiate withdraw from tonkeeper wallet. <br/>
+In case the owner is using a **hot wallet** (not recommended), [withdraw-deeplink.ts](https://github.com/orbs-network/single-nominator/blob/main/scripts/ts/withdraw-deeplink.ts) can be used to generate a deeplink to initiate a withdrawal from tonkeeper wallet. <br/>
-Run this script by: `ts-node scripts/ts/withdraw-deeplink.ts single-nominator-addr withdraw-amount` where:
+Command line: `ts-node scripts/ts/withdraw-deeplink.ts single-nominator-addr withdraw-amount` where:
 * single-nominator-addr is the single nominator address the owner wishes to withdraw from.
 * withdraw-amount is the amount to withdraw.
 The nominator contract will leave 1 TON in the contract so the actual amount that will be sent to the owner address will be the minimum between the requested amount and the contract balance - 1. <br/>
 The owner should run the deeplink from a phone with the tonkeeper wallet. <br/><br/>

-In case the owner is using a **cold wallet** (recommended), the script located at scripts/fif/withdraw.fif can be used to generate a boc body which includes withdraw opcode and the amount to withdraw. <br/>
+In case the owner is using a **cold wallet** (recommended), [withdraw.fif](https://github.com/orbs-network/single-nominator/blob/main/scripts/fif/withdraw.fif) can be used to generate a boc body which includes withdraw opcode and the amount to withdraw. <br/>
-Run the fif script by: `fift -s scripts/fif/withdraw.fif withdraw-amount` where withdraw-amount is the amount to withdraw from the nominator contract to the owner's wallet.
+Command line: `fift -s scripts/fif/withdraw.fif withdraw-amount` where withdraw-amount is the amount to withdraw from the nominator contract to the owner's wallet.
 As described above the nominator contract will leave at least 1 TON in the contract. <br/>
 This script will generate a boc body (named withdraw.boc) that should be signed and send from the owner's wallet. <br/>
 From the black computer the owner should run:
 * create and sign the tx: `fift -s wallet-v3.fif my-wallet single_nominator_address sub_wallet_id seqno amount -B withdraw.boc` where my-wallet is the owner's pk file (without extension).
 For amount 1 TON should be enough to pay fees (remaining amount will be returned to owner).
 The withdraw.boc is the boc generated above.